-References in the Code to "activities" include (but are not limited to) meetings, demonstrations, events and publications through whatever media (including social media) which take place or are proposed or planned or due to take place on the College's premises or through its ICT systems.
+References in the Code to "activities" include (but are not limited to) meetings, demonstrations, events and publications through whatever media (including social media) which take place or

-The College has the responsibility to take reasonable steps to maintain good order on its premises.
+- are proposed or planned or due to take place on the College's premises or through its ICT systems. - 5.2 The College has the responsibility to take reasonable steps to maintain good order on its premises.
 It has the right and the power to regulate and, if necessary, to impose conditions or restrictions upon activities which take place or are planned or proposed or due to take place on its premises or through its ICT systems.
-The organisation and holding of any such activities, and the arrangements therefor, must comply with this Code of Practice.

-Any external speakers must be approved by the Assistant Principal/Curriculum manager for each area and all concerns and final decisions will be the responsibility of the Designated Safeguarding Lead (DSL).
-In these incidences the DSL will rate the risks associated and decide on the appropriate outcome.

-There should be sufficient information about the event including topics and any speakers and sufficient notice to allow for checks to be made and cancellation to take place if necessary, prior to the event.
+The organisation and holding of any such activities, and the arrangements therefor, must comply with this Code of Practice. - 5.3 Any external speakers must be approved by the Assistant Principal/Curriculum manager for each area and all concerns and final decisions will be the responsibility of the Designated Safeguarding Lead (DSL).
+In these incidences the DSL will rate the risks associated and decide on the appropriate outcome. - 5.4 There should be sufficient information about the event including topics and any speakers and sufficient notice to allow for checks to be made and cancellation to take place if necessary, prior to the event.
 Any staff or students that become aware of any incidents or instances where off-campus events of concern are promoted on campus should be reported immediately to the DSL.
 This may be through a student's tutor/SPA or Curriculum manager/Head of School.

-Refusal of Activity
+6. Refusal of Activity

-If there is any question or doubt as to the subjects being raised through any activity within the academic community and the possibility that it might not be in accordance with this statement, it is the responsibility of the course leader, tutor or event/activity organiser (whether staff or student) to contact the AsP or DSL for advice on whether to proceed.
-Having considered the available information, the AsP or DSL will then decide to grant or withhold permission for any activity.

-The College will not unreasonably refuse to allow activities to take place on its premises or through its ICT systems.
+- 6.1 If there is any question or doubt as to the subjects being raised through any activity within the academic community and the possibility that it might not be in accordance with this statement, it is the responsibility of the course leader, tutor or event/activity organiser (whether staff or student) to contact the AsP or DSL for advice on whether to proceed.
+Having considered the available information, the AsP or DSL will then decide to grant or withhold permission for any activity. - 6.2 The College will not unreasonably refuse to allow activities to take place on its premises or through its ICT systems.
 The expression of controversial views which do not breach the law or risk a breach of the law will not of itself constitute reasonable grounds for withholding permission for an activity.
-Reasonable grounds for refusal would include (but are not limited to) the fact that, if the activity were to take place, a risk would arise that, within the premises of the College and/or the scope of its ICT systems there would be: incitement to commit a criminal act; the unlawful expression of views; support of an organisation whose aims and objectives are illegal; the foreseeability that an individual might be drawn into terrorism; and/or a breach of the peace.
-(The procedure described above is outlined in the College Preventing Terrorism Policy.
-This reflects the requirement under Section 43 of the Education (No 2) Act 1986: to issue and keep up to date a code of practice to be followed by members, students, and employees of the College for the organisation of meetings and other events, which are to be held on College premises, and for the conduct required of members, students, and employees of the conduct required of members, students, and employees of the College in connection with meetings and other events.
+Reasonable grounds for refusal would include (but are not limited to) the fact that, if the activity were to take place, a risk would arise that, within the premises of the College and/or the scope of its ICT systems there would be: incitement to commit a criminal act; the unlawful expression of views; support of an organisation whose aims and objectives are illegal; the foreseeability that an individual might be drawn into terrorism; and/or a breach of the peace. - 6.3 The application of the Prevent duty will always be balanced with the legal requirement to uphold freedom of expression.
+Risk assessments will be evidence-based and proportionate. - 6.4 (The procedure described above is outlined in the College Preventing Terrorism Policy.
+This reflects the requirement under Section 43 of the Education (No 2) Act 1986: to issue and keep up to date a code of practice to be followed by members, students, and employees of the College for the organisation of meetings and other events, which are to be held on College premises, and for the conduct required of members, students, and employees of the College in connection with meetings and other events.